 4. Supervision and other resources

 Doctoral students have the right to supervision as part of their studies.
-The faculty’s regulations on supervision and other resources for research studies can be found here:
+The faculty’s regulations on acceptable study conditions, supervision and other resources for research studies can be found here:

-►Regulations on supervision and other resources for third-cycle education (LU-box)
+Acceptable study conditions, supervision and other resources (LU-box)

 5. Research environments and networks